isomerpages/moe-northlandsec/_student-development-curriculum/Direct School Admission (DSA)/DSA process.md

 We are looking for students who:

-●        Play Basketball, Floorball, Hockey, Netball or Wushu competitively, or who possess the athleticism associated with these sports.
+●        Play Basketball *(Boys only)*, Floorball, Hockey, Netball *(Girls Only)* or Wushu competitively, or who possess the athleticism associated with these sports.

 ●        Display a strong interest and aptitude for their sport of choice.